Defining and non-defining clauses

 Here are some more examples of non-essential clauses in sentences; hence, we need commas.

-- Mr. Robbins, who is a retired lecturer, does voluntary work at the centre.
+- Mr. Robinson, who is a retired lecturer, does voluntary work at the centre.

-- Tokozile, who speaks Spanish, should apply for the job.
+- Tandi, who speaks Spanish, should apply for the job.

 - Malaria, which is widespread these days, is a dangerous disease.